Shambhavisingh123/HachRadar/README.md

 # My Frontend App

 This is a frontend project running on Vite.
+A website collecting information on the oncoming and ongoing hackathons.

 ## 🚀 Features